xk-huang/yet-another-vectornet/README.md

 ## Results on val and test

-Some predicting results were uploaded to the Argoverse contest, check the board via the [url](https://evalai.cloudcv.org/web/challenges/challenge-page/454/leaderboard/)
+Some predicting results were uploaded to the Argoverse contest, check the board [HERE](https://evalai.cloudcv.org/web/challenges/challenge-page/454/leaderboard/)

 Submission ID of the repo: @xkhuang